maasuofficial/maasu-website/README.md

 In this repository, there are two main branches: `staging` and `master`, corresponding to the `staging` and `production` environments, respectively.
 With the integration of [Netlify](https://www.netlify.com/) as a hosting service, any pushed commits to these branches will immediately trigger builds in production.

 All other branches are `feature` branches, where each branch will contain some type of feature or bugfix.
-These changes are then merged into `staging.
+These changes are then merged into `staging`.
 To put these changes into production, create a pull request to merge the staging branch into `master`.
 While there are many ways to merge branches, this is the safest way because creating a Github pull request makes an explicit statement regarding the changes to be made on the public website.
 These can also be detailed and labeled for future reference.
 After the changes have been merged into `master`, they will automatically be deployed into production.

 Pull requests should be labeled with the labels provided and a list of significant changes should be detailed in the request body.
 Once approved, the requested commits will be squash merged into `master` to reduce the amount of commits.